zjunlp/BiasEdit/README.md

 - Formatted datasets with [train](./data/stereoset/train.json)/[dev](./data/stereoset/dev.json)/test (`gender_test.json`, `race_test.json`, `religion_test.json`) splits are in [data/stereoset](./data/stereoset).
 - Configurations are in [config](./config).
 Partial parameters to be edited are presented in [editor](./config/editor).
 The configurations, like weights to be edited, are in [model](config/model).
 - Experimental scripts are in [scripts](./scripts).
 All hyper-parameters are in the scripts.
+Since hyper-parameters have a great effect on hyper-network tuning, higly recommand conducting hyper-paramter tuning.
 - For the ablation study on the remaining loss, set `editor.loc_coef=0`.
 - Metrics can be found in the training log.